1 Best places in France to visit - Mont Saint Michel, Normandy

 I was recently asked by a client to provide a list of the best places to visit in France during his month long tour.
 He was already pretty familiar with Paris, but he wanted to explore the rest of the country.
 This was the list of 20 places that I came up with.
 I have lived in France for over 10 years and before that I was a frequent visitor to all parts of France.
 There are some obvious ommissions from the list, for example, Strasbourg, Lille, Bordeaux and Grenoble.
 But I was mainly focusing on the places that I have visited in France over the years.
-But looking back through the list now, I think that this is a pretty good start for exploring some fantastic places to visit if you are in France on holiday.
+But looking back through the list now, I think that this is a pretty good start for exploring some fantastic places to visit if you are in France on holiday during 2022.

 # 1 Best places in France to visit - Mont Saint Michel, Normandy

 Every year 2.5 million people visit the site of Mont Saint-Michel, a spectacular castle situated on a rocky outcrop in the sea, off the Normandy coast in Northern France.
 The Mont-Saint-Michel and its bay are part of the UNESCO list of World Heritage Sites.
 The castle is separated from the mainland by a causeway.
 Actually, to be precise, over the years this tidal causeway had silted up so the castle had become a part of the mainland, but a project commissioned by the French government in 2006 built an hydraulic dam to make Mont-Saint-Michel an island again.
 The tides can vary greatly, at roughly 14 metres between high and low water marks.
 There has been a monastery at St Michel since 708 AD.
 During the Hundred Years' War, the English made repeated assaults on the island, but were unable to seize it due to the abbey's fortifications.
 During the French revolution the abbey was closed and converted into a prison.
 A campaign led by Victor Hugo in the mid 19th Century led to the Abbey being restored and declared an historic monument in 1874.